shawnrhoads/pyEM/README.md

 *Prior Probability*

-The prior probability represents your knowledge or belief about the parameters before observing the data.
+The prior probability represents our knowledge or belief about the parameters before observing the data.
 It is typically based on some prior information or assumptions.
-In this case, you are using a normal distribution to represent your prior beliefs about the parameters, with mean $\mu$ and standard deviation $\sqrt{\sigma}$.
+In this case, we are using a normal distribution to represent our prior beliefs about the parameters, with mean $\mu$ and standard deviation $\sqrt{\sigma}$.

 *MAP Estimation*

-In MAP estimation, you are incorporating the prior probability into the estimation process.
-Instead of only maximizing the likelihood (as in MLE), you are maximizing the posterior probability, which combines the likelihood and the prior.
+In MAP estimation, we are incorporating the prior probability into the estimation process.
+Instead of only maximizing the likelihood (as in MLE), we are maximizing the posterior probability, which combines the likelihood and the prior.
 Mathematically, MAP estimation can be expressed as:

 $argmax_{\theta} (likelihood(\theta | data) * prior(\theta))$